 Several other games also joined the service today alongside Anthem and here is all of them: Out of the Park Baseball 20 (basic edition), The Escapists 2, Ultimate Chicken Horse, Vambrace: Cold Soul, Yooka-Laylee.

-As for Anthem, the game recently received a huge update which added the Cataclysm end-game activity originally promised for the spring.
-Last week, Bioware promised that they are not giving up on Anthem and that more updates, bug fixes and improvements will be coming but at a slower pace.
+As for Anthem, the game recently received a huge update which added the end-game activity originally promised for the spring.
+Last week, Bioware promised that they are and that more updates, bug fixes and improvements will be coming but at a slower pace.